The abandoned soul

-In positive aspect with the Moon.
-Acceptance of one’s sexuality, attraction towards the occult or questions concerning the sexual sphere, predisposition to psychological studies, deep bond with the mother.
+Well aspected to the Moon.
+Acceptance of one’s sexuality, attraction to the occult or issues concerning the sexual sphere, predisposition to psychological studies, and deep bond with the mother.

 In positive aspects with Jupiter.
 Morality or religiosity conditioning sexual expression; for a man: paternalistic and protective attitudes towards women.